Madhuchandra Singh: Manufacture of muskets

-Religion condition and alliance with Cachar
+Religion and alliance with Cachar

-In 1801, the new image of Mahaprabhu was placed in the temple of Bishnupur by Tamlen Khomba.
-Additionally, he built Shri Govindajee's chapel and new temples.
+In 1801, Tamlen Khomba placed a new image of Mahaprabhu in the temple of Bishnupur.
+He also built Shri Govindajee's chapel and new temples.
 Many Brahmins and royals made pilgrimages to the Ganga during his rule.

 He maintained friendly ties with the Cachar in 1802 and married his beautiful daughter, Induprabha, to the King of Cachar, Krishna Chandra.

-Dethronement and death
+Deposition and death

-Chourjit arrived in Nabadwip and teamed up with Prince Marjit the Senapati.
-Tamlen Khomba (Madhuchandra)'s attempts to reassure Chourjit were unsuccessful.
-Marjit was a very ambitious young prince who was barely twenty years old.
-He consented to support Chourjit against Tamlem Khomba.
-Chourjit invaded Manipur with a strong force and Madhuchandra was dethroned and was forced to flee to Cachar in 1804.
-Chourjit then became the king, with his mother, Queen Chingakham Chanu Devahuti becoming the Queen Mother.
+Crown Prince Chourjit, arrived in Nabadwip and joined forces with the ambitious young Senpati, 20-year-old Prince Marjit, to invade Manipur and depose Tamlen Khomba in 1804.
+Madhuchandra was dethroned and was forced to flee to Cachar.
+Chourjit then became King, with his mother, Chingakham Chanu Devahuti becoming the Queen Mother.

-In order to reclaim his throne, Madhuchandra invaded Manipur with the assistance of the King of Cachar.
-On 5 Kalen 1804, word of his arrival reached the capital.
-The king and his brother Marjit set out to engage Madhuchandra.
-To ensure victory, Madhuchandra worshipped Devi, the goddess of war, and spent the night at Hiyangthang the following day.
+In order to reclaim his throne, Tamlen invaded Manipur with the assistance of the King of Cachar.
+To ensure victory, he worshipped Devi, the goddess of war, and spent the following night at Hiyangthang.
 Marjit moved forward and set up camp at Mayang Keinou with the royal army.

 On Kalen 14, Madhuchandra arrived in Shamupan.
-Marjit went over there.
-Three hours of fierce fighting took place.
-On Kalen 14, Madhuchandra was killed in combat.
-One hundred of Madhuchandra's soldiers died in combat and the royal army took 600 prisoners.
-The royal army also took control of 50 Ramjangees, 148 muskets, 100 swords, 100 shields, one bronze cannon, and one iron cannon.
+After three hours of fierce fighting, Tamlen was killed in combat, along with 100 of his soldier.
+The royal army took 600 prisoners and captured 50 Ramjangees, 148 muskets, 100 swords, 100 shields, one bronze cannon, and one iron cannon.